ashlynn-htun/Ashlynn-QA-Portfolio/README.md

 Welcome to my **QA Portfolio** — a collection of projects demonstrating my skills in **manual testing**, **automation**, **API testing**, **database validation**, and **release testing**.
 Each section reflects how I approach software quality through structured testing, curiosity, and attention to detail.

+This repository is structured to reflect a **real QA project**, including full documentation, test cases, defect reports, automation code, and a mock application created specifically for UI automation practice.

+> **Note:** Some sections (Automation, API Testing, Database Testing, Release Testing) are still in progress.
+> I update this repository frequently as I continue expanding my QA skill set.
 ---

 ## 👩🏻‍💻 About Me